Is Your Oral History Legal and Ethical?

 A clear and concise examination of the law, practice and procedure of intellectual property and media law covering copyright, patents, trademarks, design protection and database rights.

-Graham Cornish, Copyright: Interpreting the Law for Libraries, Archives and Information Services, fifth edition, London: Facet, 2009.
+Graham Cornish, Copyright: Interpreting the Law for Libraries, Archives and Information Services, sixth edition, London: Facet, 2015.

 Explains the provisions of the UK Copyright Act and supporting legislation in quick and easy question-and-answer form.
 Coverage of moral rights and areas such as originality, databases, and the use of broadcast material in education.
 Wikipedia, Flickr, MySpace, Yahoo, Creative Commons and Open Archives are considered in a copyright context.
 All types of material that may attract copyright are considered, including: literary, dramatic and musical works; artistic works; sound recordings; films and videos; broadcasts; databases; and, computer programs and websites.